Israel is home to many ancient heritage sites of the world.

 In the drama of God’s revelation to Cornelius in a dream, the Lord also speaks to Peter through a vision less than 24 hours later.
 In this vision, Peter sees a sheet lowered from heaven with all sorts of unclean creatures, reptiles, and birds of the air.
-Peter is instructed to kill and eat the creatures, but he protests, because it is against the law of Moses.
+A Voice instructs Peter to kill and eat the creatures.
+But Peter protests, because it is against the law of Moses.

 The voice in the vision tells Peter, “What God has cleansed, no longer consider unholy.”